emard/esp32ecp5/README.md

 # Connect ESP32 to WiFi

-This is how to manually setup WiFi using auto-executable file named "main.py" which will connect to one Access Point with one password.
+This is how to manually setup WiFi by creating auto-executable file named "main.py" from ">>>" micropython command prompot.
 Later will be explained how to setup simple roaming profile with multiple APs and passwords.

-Choose either: (copy-paste to usb-serial python prompt ">>>")
+Choose either setup as "client" or "access point":

-setup as client that logs on to a WiFi access point (home internet router), replace "accesspoint" and "password" with proper logins for your WiFi router:
+Setup as client that logs on to a WiFi access point (home internet router), replace "accesspoint" and "password" with proper logins for your WiFi router:

     f=open("main.py","w")